sendgrid/docs/source/User_Guide/Settings/reading_your_invoice.md

   show: true
 ---

 Your SendGrid invoice contains a lot of information, which may be difficult to read, particularly if you've made changes to your account during the previous month.
+To see your invoice, see the [Plan & Billing details](https://app.sendgrid.com/settings/billing) page.
 Here's information on how to read your invoice:

 ![]({{root_url}}/images/invoice_legend.png)